AN INCIDENT THAT CHANGED MY LIFE

 However, I would keep thinking about my life before the accident.

-I had an amazing childhood and enjoyed my life and turned nostalgic about all of it and used to pen down like almost each and every moment I lived till my accident.
+I had an amazing childhood and enjoyed my life and turned nostalgic about all of it.
+I used to pen down almost each and every moment I lived until my accident.

 Though I wanted to study – subconsciously I was never out of my past!